Best Construction Collaboration & Project Management Software Tools

 - Inability to track multiple pay rates

-- Impossible to work with multiple tabs at once because they are not synchronized with each other
+- Inability to work with multiple tabs at once because they are not synchronized with one another

 Pricing: